In a nutshell

 Natural History Museum

-You can see dinosaur skeletons and fossils, amazing plant exhibits as well as the largest collection of meteorites in the world.
-One of the museum’s main attractions is a robotic Tyrannosaurus Rex that roars and snaps at visitors.
+You’ll find dinosaur skeletons and fossils, fascinating plant exhibits, and the largest collection of meteorites anywhere.
+One of the museum’s biggest attractions is a life-sized robotic Tyrannosaurus Rex that roars and moves.

 free